Classes and Events

 Mindful Self-Compassion Training Series

-Mindful Self-Compassion (MSC) is an empirically supported eight-week program based on pioneering research by Kristin Neff, PhD, of the University of Texas and the clinical expertise of Chris Germer, PhD, of the Harvard Medical School-Cambridge Health Alliance.
+Mindful Self-Compassion (MSC) is an empirically supported eight-week online program based on pioneering research by Kristin Neff, PhD, of the University of Texas and the clinical expertise of Chris Germer, PhD, of the Harvard Medical School-Cambridge Health Alliance.